 Power to the wheels of the skateboard will be delivered using a high torque rubber belt transmitting the power from a brushless DC motor to the wheels.

-DRIVETRAIN CHOICE
+MOTOR CONFIGURATION AND TRANSMISSION CHOICE

-The decision to not use a motor attached from the truck directly to the wheels- direct drive, or a motor built into the wheels- hub motor, is summarised in the decision matrix xx, where it can be seen that due to these methods limiting the space available for the motor and in the case of a hub motor reducing the heat dissipation, these designs cannot deliver sufficient power and torque to climb the required xx15% gradient xx NEEDS QUANTIFICATION
+The decision to not use a motor attached from the truck directly to the wheels (direct drive), or a motor built into the wheels (hub motor), is summarised in the decision matrix xx.
+Both of these methods were dismissed, as they would severely limit the size and thus performance of the motors that could be implemented, leaving the board incapable of traversing the 15% gradients inherent in the user case.
+This problem is compound by the lack of room for gearing that could provide the required torque.
+Hub motors were deemed particularly unsuitable due to their poor heat dissipation, which would become a major problem given the high-power output required.

-To enable a gear ratio and allow for the relocation of the motor to allow for a larger, more powerful motor a belt drive is most suitable as summarised in xx matrix?
-Xx.
-Where it is seen that due to its reduced noise, maintenance frequency and cost as well as better manufacturability

-a belt drive is a more suitable than using a chain.
+To enable a gear ratio and allow for the relocation of the motor to allow for a larger, more powerful motor a belt drive is most suitable, similarly summarised in matrix xx where it can be seen that due to its reduced noise, maintenance frequency and cost as well as better manufacturability that a belt drive is a more suitable than using a chain.

-The decision was to use a high torque belt as can be seen in the profile xx, this allows for transmission of a large power xx, as well as high torque at a typical xx% efficiency as quoted by the manufacturer xx

-Also, this style of belt is impervious to holding its shape after being held in a particular position, during storage, which would cause vibrations through the board.
-The flexibility from having teeth negates any of this effect.
-Having teeth eliminates slip which not only increases the efficiency but also reduces the heat on the pulleys which is further reduced by the teeth allowing for better heat transfer from a pulley to the belt and from the belt to air.
-The materials for the belt need to be able to withstand UV light so the belt will not perish due to being in sunlight for prolonged periods of time.
-Also, the chosen belt has fiberglass tensile cords to ensure the belt can withstand the required torque and prevent the belt starching so changing the tension over time and reducing performance.
+It was decided to use a high torque belt as can be seen in the profile xx, which allows for transmission of a large amounts of power xx, as well as high torque at a typical xx% efficiency as quoted by the manufacturer xx.
+This style of belt is resistant to holding its shape after being held in a particular position, during storage, which would otherwise cause vibrations through the board.
+The flexibility from having teeth also helps negate this effect.
+Having teeth eliminates slip, which not only increases the efficiency but also reduces the heating of the pulleys.
+This is further decreased by the surface area of the teeth allowing for better heat transfer from a pulley to the belt and from the belt to air.
+The materials for the belt need to be able to withstand UV light so as not to degrade as the belt will be exposed to sunlight for prolonged periods of time.
+The chosen belt consists of a chloroprene compound combined with fibreglass tensile cords: chloroprene provides resistance to heating and a high shear tooth resistance, with the fibreglass cords allowing the belt to withstand the required torque without either snapping or stretching and thus reducing transmission efficiency.
+Additionally, the teeth are coated in a nylon covering, enhancing the belts durability and wear resistance.

-To mount the motor the most appropriate method is to mount the motor to the trucks as that the motor stays in the same relative position to the wheels during skateboard steering so there is a constant belt tension eliminating a potentially complex motor mount on the board.
+The most appropriate method for mounting the motors is to attach them to the trucks as this ensures that the motors stay in the same relative position to the wheels during skateboard steering and providing constant tension in the transmission belt.

+RISK ASSESSMENT

 In order to eliminate road gravel from becoming trapped between the belt and the pulley and potentially locking up a pulley a casing was designed to protect the drive system as seen in xx.
 The main considerations of this case were: